COPE membership number: JM13652

 STATEMENT ON PUBLICATION ETHICS

-1. Research is “the systematic, controlled, empirical and critical investigation of hypothetical propositions about the presumed relations among natural phenomena.”
+- Research is “the systematic, controlled, empirical and critical investigation of hypothetical propositions about the presumed relations among natural phenomena.”
 Thus, it is necessary to ensure the integrity of the data and analyses presented as scientific research.
-This integrity, not only includes issues such as research design, implementation and analysis, but also extends to its recording and publication.
+This integrity, not only includes issues such as research design, implementation, and analysis but also extends to its recording and publication.
 This statement shows the commitment of Ferdowsi University of Mashhad at the highest level of administration to publication ethics.
 In composing this document, guidelines from COPE (Committee on Publication Ethics), have been used.

-2. Ethical approval is a mandatory part of any research involving people, records, or live animals, as explained by Declaration of Helsinki and other recognized statements.
+- Ethical approval is a mandatory part of any research involving people, records, or live animals, as explained by the Declaration of Helsinki and other recognized statements.
 Such ethical approval should be issued by appropriate research ethics committees.
-In Ferdowsi University of Mashhad, the Vice‐Chancellor for Research & Technology, is the core body responsible for this approval.
+In the Ferdowsi University of Mashhad, the Vice‐Chancellor for Research & Technology is the core body responsible for this approval.

-4. Any personal, commercial, academic and particularly financial relationship which can potentially influence the conduct and publication of research constitutes a conflict of interests.
-In such cases the authors must report such relationships in the manuscript.
+- Any personal, commercial, academic and particularly financial relationship which can potentially influence the conduct and publication of research constitutes a conflict of interests.
+In such cases, the authors must report such relationships in the manuscript.

-5. “Published studies do not need to be repeated unless further confirmation is required.”
-Thus re‐publication and re‐submission of all or substantial part of a previously‐published (or submitted) article is not acceptable.
-Exceptions include publication of abstracts as part of research presentation in seminars and congresses, and publication in another language.
-In these cases international standards allow some freedom provided full disclosure is observed.
+- “Published studies do not need to be repeated unless further confirmation is required.”
+Thus re‐publication and re‐submission of all or substantial part of a previously‐published (or submitted) article are not acceptable.
+Exceptions include the publication of abstracts as part of research presented in seminars and congresses and publication in another language.
+In these cases, international standards allow some freedom provided full disclosure is observed.

 Committee on Publication Ethics.
 Guidelines on Good Publication Practice.
 URL: